Stuart Boyes: Playing style and statistics

+Coaching career

 During the Second World War, Boyes supervised junior coaching sessions at the County Ground.
 Following the end of the war in 1945, Boyes was employed as a cricket coach at Ampleforth College from 1946 to 1963.
 He died in Southampton in February 1973.

+Football

+Boyes played association football for in the Hampshire League for Southampton Civil Service F.C. in the 1925-26 English football season.

+Personal life and death

 His brother, Ken, was a professional footballer with Southampton and Bristol Rovers, as well as a member of Hampshire's ground staff.